Immune Cell Activation Assay

 Key Components of Immune Cell Activation Assay

-a.
-Flow Cytometry: For measuring activation markers, cytokine production, and cellular proliferation.
+• Flow Cytometry: for measuring activation markers, cytokine production, and cellular proliferation.